 (ii) allow the NeCTAR directorate, the Minister, or any other person nominated by the Minister or the NeCTAR directorate, to speak at, or play any role in the relevant promotional event; and

-(iii) obtain written consent from the NeCTAR directorate prior to using names, trademarks or logos of the Commonwealth, University of Melbourne or any associated entity in any public document.
+(iii) obtain written consent from the NeCTAR directorate, which will not be unreasonably withheld, prior to using names, trademarks or logos of the Commonwealth, University of Melbourne or any associated entity in any public document published in connection with the NeCTAR Sub-Project.

 9. PERSONNEL